 Always check the government’s international travel advisory before booking any travel plans.
-Once you’ve booked your flights or accommodation, it’s a good idea to buy travel insurance straight away.
-It doesn’t cost you any extra to buy in advance of your travel date, but it does mean we can look after you for longer.
+Once you’ve booked your flights or accommodation, it’s a good idea to buy travel insurance straight away so that you’re covered if the unexpected happens before you depart.
 For example, if a natural disaster results in your travel being cancelled before you set off, we may be able to refund any costs that your airline or accommodation providers can’t.

 Animals and insects

 The UK is generally safe when it comes to dangerous animals, especially if you plan to spend most of your time in the cities.

 You can find a variety of wildlife in the UK, from the wild ponies of the New Forest to the mountain hares of the Scottish Highlands.
 Just remember, when it comes to wild animals, you never know how they’ll behave if they feel threatened, so it’s always best to keep your distance and give them plenty of space.

 Wear appropriate footwear, such as hiking boots, when walking in one of the many national parks or rural areas, just in case you come across some of the less pleasant fauna.
 There are a few things to watch out for, including adders, the only poisonous snake in the UK.

 Basking sharks can also be seen off the coast of Northern Ireland.
 They’re one of the largest species of shark, but they are not known to pose a threat to humans.